duchess-toffee/Hannah-Ong/src/posts/blog/overcoming-the-blank-canvas.md

 To answer that, let's take a step back.
 When I started coding, I spent my first few months following online tutorials and projects.
 At first I started with [freeCodeCamp](https://www.freecodecamp.org/learn/).
 Shortly afterwards I followed [JavaScript30](https://javascript30.com/).
 I created small projects of things that already existed-like a [morse code generator](https://github.com/duchess-toffee/morse_code), [tic-tac-toe](https://github.com/duchess-toffee/tic_tac_toe), a [weather app](https://github.com/duchess-toffee/weather_station); things that didn't take more than a few days.
 I read some books like [Eloquent JavaScript](https://eloquentjavascript.net/), I watched some videos on YouTube, I did some [HackerRank](https://www.hackerrank.com/)-all the things I thought I needed to know to get a general base understanding of Web Development.

 Don't get me wrong.
 I'm glad I learned the things I did, and I'm grateful that I live in a generation where there are so many free resources to learn from.
 But "tutorial hell" is infamous for a reason.
 I found that I was absorbing less through tutorials as time went on.
-The problem with tutorials and structured lessons is that the enviornment is made in such a way that will almost always guide you to an intended answer to demonstrate the concept they're trying to teach.
+The problem with tutorials and structured lessons is that the environment is made in such a way that will almost always guide you to an intended answer to demonstrate the concept they're trying to teach.
 It's a great way to learn a general concept, framework, or tool, but what it rarely teaches you is how to make decisions or how to debug.

 # Don't fear the blank canvas.